PMEAL/porespy/_sources/installation.rst.txt

 Installation
 ############

-The recommended way to install Python and desired packages (like porespy) is using `uv <https://docs.astral.sh/uv>_`. `uv` has rapidly become the most popular package manager for Python.
+The recommended way to install Python and desired packages (like PoreSpy) is using `uv <https://docs.astral.sh/uv>`_. `uv` has rapidly become the most popular package manager for Python.
 You'll be able to find lots of blog articles extolling the virtues of `uv`, but its main feature is speed.

 1. First you need to install `uv`.
 The official installation instructions are provided on the `astral website <https://docs.astral.sh/uv/getting-started/installation>`_.
 This will install `uv` on your system so it will be available from the terminal or command line.
-2. Next you navigate to the folder where the project files and data will be or already stored, like scripts and tomograms.
+2. Next you navigate to the folder where the project files and data will be or already are stored, like scripts and tomograms.
-3. Then you create a virtual environment in that directory using `uv venv`.
+3. Then you create a virtual environment in that directory using `uv venv --python 3.12`.
 This adds a `.venv` folder, where `uv` will store all its information.
+Note that PoreSpy only supports python version 3.10, 3.11 and 3.12.
+This is largely because of dependencies which have firm version requirements.
 4. Finally, you run `uv pip install porespy`.
 The first time you do this `uv` will download and compile a few things, which may take some time, but it will store all of this so subsequent usage will be much faster.

 When using `uv` we recommend `VSCode <https://code.visualstudio.com/>`_ as the IDE to write and edit scripts.
 VSCode will automatically find the `venv` inside the current folder, which is very handy.
 Spyder is a good IDE for scientific programming, but it does not (yet) have automatic support for finding `venvs` so is cumbersome to use when switching between projects.